Using waste as animal bedding

 Duty of care - your waste responsibilities

-If you want to compost your animal bedding you may need to register an exemption from waste management licensing.
+If you want to compost your animal bedding you may need an authorisation from your environmental regulator.

 If you operate under a registered exemption you must ensure that your activity does not: